datarttu/sujuikoDB/db/README.md

 Two-way links are duplicated into original and reversed versions of the geometries and i/j node orders.
 Oneway links are included as such.
 A (non-persistent) `uniq_link_id` is given to distinct between the oneway versions of the links.
-This view helps creating route and section paths, where the traversal direction of a link must be known exactly (by `link_dir` attribute value).
+This view helps creating route and section paths, where the traversal direction of a link must be known exactly (by `link_reversed`).

 `nw.view_link_wkt` works as a data insert API that allows copying CSV files with WKT geometries (through the `INSTEAD OF INSERT` trigger).
 See [link example data](../example_data/link.csv).